pietrovitagliano/DeauthNet/README.md

 -	wireless-tools
 -	ebtables-tools

+To install these dependencies, execute the following commands in your terminal:

+	sudo apt-get update
+	sudo apt-get install -y net-tools wireless-tools ebtables

 #### Python Packages
 -	scapy >= 2.5.0
 -	sortedcontainers >= 2.4.0
 -	rich >= 13.7.1

-#### Dependencies Installation
-Open you terminal and execute the following commands:

-	sudo apt-get update
-	sudo apt-get install -y net-tools wireless-tools ebtables

-From the root directory of Deauth Net, execute the following commands in your terminal:
+To install these dependencies, from the project root directory, open your terminal and execute the following command:

 	pip install -r requirements.txt